Why does Schr\"odinger's cat refuse to be quantic: Discussion

 Since it was launched by E. Schr\"odinger in the 1930s, the cat paradox has been the matter of an important number of publications and speculations, and this until nowadays \cite{Gerry, Gisin2}.
-Moreover, one is now able to prepare `kitties' and `squids' ({\textit{superconducting quantum interference devices}} involving the mesoscopic scale of some $10^6$ electrons) which, though bigger and bigger, still manifest quantum behaviors such as linear superposition, entanglement and interferences \cite{Gisin1}.
-E. Schr\"odinger himself considered entanglement the most salient feature of quantum physics, whereas it should rather be viewed a consequence of the {\textit{superposition principle}}, the only {\textit{mystery}} of quantum physics, to quote R.P.
-Feynman's own words \cite{Gerry}.
+Now, having reviewed the main attempts at its resolution, one is allowed to think that a resolution of the cat’s school case is not achieved yet.

-- At a theoretical level, it is usually believed that a resolution of generic Schr\"odinger cat situations would require that a theory of quantum measurement be sufficiently achieved in order to end up with some definite and unique result.
+In the cat paradox, and all of the subsequent attempts at its resolution, the property of entanglement, which E. Schr\"odinger's himself considered as the most salient feature of quantum physics, plays a central role and is taken for granted from the onset ${}^{\footnotemark[9]}$

-Decades of tremendous developments, though, relying on all sorts of extensions to the original linear problem, and including gravitation, have not produced convincing and universal solutions.
-It is then not surprising that, in a recurrent fashion in quantum physics, in addition to gravity whose unification to quantum physics is not yet available, some authors go back again to the observer's conscience in order to find a solution \cite{Penrose}.
+- At an epistemological level now, it is important to notice that entanglement displays a capacity proper to a quantum entity, to bear the potentiality of a property in common with other quantum entities.
+The notion of potentiality {\em{must}} be used here in order to recall that a quantum object does not possess its properties in an \emph{actual} manner : The result of a measure doesn't pre-exist the measuring procedure, or, in other words, is not revealed by the measure, as in the classical case.
+Rather, it is induced through, and along the measure itself \cite{wavefunction}, and this quantic peculiarity applies to all of the quantum entities, entangled or not.

-In view of these `over-speculative' considerations, one may think instead that the resolution of the quantum enigma is not to be looked for in these directions, and that it may stand closer to the quantum object itself \cite {Grandou}.
+It may be opportune to scrutinise this point a bit further.
+As is well known, and has been the matter of a great number of experiments carried out since the mid-seventies, two elementary particles are able to bear together the potentiality of one and the same measurable degree of freedom, such as spin and/or polarisation.

-- At an epistemological level now, what seems important to notice is that entanglement displays a capacity proper to a quantum entity, to bear the {\textit{potentiality}} of a property in common with another quantum entity.
-The notion of potentiality must be used to recall that a quantum entity does not possess its properties in an actual manner.
-The result of a measure doesn't pre-exist the measuring procedure, or, in other words, is not revealed by the measure as in the classical case; rather it is induced through and along the measure itself \cite{wavefunction}.
-And this, the quantum entities considered being entangled or not.
-As is well known, and has been the matter of a great number of experiments carried out since the mid-seventies, one may think of two \emph{elementary particles} bearing together the potentiality of a measurable degree of freedom such as the spin or the polarization.
-At this point, however, care must be taken not to be fooled by words.
+But even in this situation, most appropriate to the matter of entanglement, care must be taken not to be fooled by words and to keep tight control of what we talk about.